DNS Basics: How the Domain Name System Works

 DNS resolution turns domain names into IP addresses, and this process involves several steps and components that work together to connect users to websites.

-Resolvers have a tough job.
-They must find the correct IP address quickly and accurately.
+Resolvers have a tough job because they must find the correct IP address quickly and accurately.
 To do this, they often use caching to store recent lookups.

 The DNS Query Journey